Akh Da Nasha – A Song By Shahroz Khan Reaches A New Milestone - UrduPoint

 It is a thrilling, filmi offering that, in Khan’s own words, is inspired from a portion of his life

-Islamabad (UrduPoint / Pakistan Point News - 16th Apr, 2022) It is a thrilling, filmi offering that, in Khan’s own words, is inspired from a portion of his life.
+Lahore (UrduPoint / Pakistan Point News - 18th Apr, 2022) It is a thrilling, filmi offering that, in Khan’s own words, is inspired from a portion of his life.
 The song Akh da Nasha was released right after his song “Pakistan – Tribute to Pakistan Air Force; it too, had taken its sweet time getting made during the coronavirus pandemic.

 Shahroz, dressed in a suit with a slickly styled hairstyle, crooned in front of the camera. — I snapped a picture from far, far away.
 One could have sworn they were in the thick of a grand movie production, complete with a lost-in-thought director Jibran Khan, who was designing shots in his mind.